Recovery Worker - Leicester Crisis House

 We’re looking for Recovery Workers who know how to build close relationships and gain people’s trust quickly.
 Although a qualification in Social Care would be an advantage, you don’t need any formal qualifications as full training will be given.
-At least 6 months experience in a similar role and/or working on a helpline would also be a big advantage.
+Experience in a similar role and/or working on a helpline would also be a big advantage.
 What is essential is that you have a positive attitude, a willingness to ‘go the extra mile’ and an awareness of the issues experienced by people with mental health problems and can bring with you the flexibility to work in a 24-hour shift pattern.
 In return, you’ll be supported with outstanding training and career development opportunities.

 In a role where no two days are the same your ability to work individually and as part of team to prioritise your workload, as well as having excellent communication skills, a flexible approach and a positive attitude in a changeable environment will be key.